 To make the most of buy now pay later services:

-- Budget for bills, loan payments and buy now pay later payments.
+- Budget for your payments — include bills, loan payments and buy now pay later payments

-- Consider linking your buy now pay later account to your debit card instead of your credit card.
-That way you're using your own money and avoid credit card interest.
+- Link to your debit card — consider linking your buy now pay later account to your debit card instead of your credit card.
+That way you're using your own money and avoid credit card interest

-If you sign up for a buy now pay later option, add the repayments to your budget — and your calendar.
+If you sign up for buy now pay later, add the repayments to your budget — and your calendar.

 Georgia pays more for buy now pay later